 Lower your start price (unless it's a niche product)

 It's a delicate balance.
 Set the start price too high and no one will bid; set it low and there's a risk it will sell for the knock-down price.

 Avoid ending auctions at 4am, when nobody's about.
 Often bidders prefer to swoop in in the last few minutes, hoping others won't fight back.

 Think about seasonality.
 Sell stuff at the right time of year.
-Few will search for barbecues in December or Christmas crackers in July.
+Few will search for Christmas crackers in July or barbecues in December.

 The more precise, the better.
 If you're flogging an air-conditioning unit, wait for a hot spell to pump up the price.

 Don't pay the council to collect old sofas or broken washing machines.
 Just put them on eBay for 1p (or see Freecycle later) and people may collect them.
 People with fixing skills often buy broken washing machines and TVs.

 Selling to overseas bidders boosts the number of potential bidders.
 When expanding your empire abroad, you have two options: sell to overseas bidders via eBay UK, or listing your auction on that country's eBay site.

 The economics of trading are fascinating.
 The fluidity of eBay as a marketplace means stuff often moves quickly and at a reasonable price.
 This has a bizarre effect on some purchases.